eklingen/vinyl-stream-postcss/README.md

 # Small vinyl-stream wrapper -aka Gulp plugin- for postcss

 Run PostCSS within your streams.
-This fully supports sourcemaps.
+This fully supports source maps.

 > *NOTE:* No tests have been written yet!